Reporting paths

 │

-outcome.
-When combined with server-side reporting on the same retrieval, the OA-Telemetry-ID header correlates both observations into a single, corroborated event.
+display, and engagement.
+When combined with server-side reporting on the same retrieval, the Content-Telemetry-ID header correlates both observations into a single, corroborated event.

-Register your agent to get an API key, then see the Telemetry SDK documentation and the full specification.
+Request agent access to get an API key, then see the agent integration guide and the full specification.

 Cross-observer correlation